Viewing the Console Output of a VM

 Viewing the Console Output of a VM Using OSC CLI

 The ReadConsoleOutput command gets the console output for a virtual machine (VM).
-This console provides the most recent 64 KiB output.
+This console is not in real-time.
+It is refreshed every two seconds and provides the most recent 64 KiB output.

 On Windows VMs, the console is handled only on the first boot.
 It returns no output after the first boot.